thelia-modules/Axepta/Readme.md

 # Axepta

-This module adds the payment solution Axepta.
+This module adds the payment solution Axepta from BNP Paribas

 ## Installation